freyste/freyste.github.io/_posts/2017-11-23-Wood-Carving.md

 Since college whenever I've made a trip home for holiday breaks I've found some time to do woodworking in the garage.
 This year I decided to make a pair of penguins for my sister and her family.

-Here's the basic process I went through:
+Here's the basic process I go through:

 Step 1: draw the design and transfer over to wood<br>
 ![_config.yml]({{ site.baseurl }}/images/step_1_wood.gif)